 Faux Hawk + Side Cornrow

 Cornrows on fine wavy hair?
 Possible!
-Obviously, you can’t braid your whole mane as the texture won’t even hold the shape of braids.
+You can’t braid your whole mane as the texture won’t even hold the shape of braids.
 But, it doesn’t mean you can’t add a hint of a braided trend to your swanky hairstyle.
-Getting a cornrow along the hairline will be a classy finish for a faux hawk, no doubts.
+Getting a cornrow along the hairline will be a classy finish for a faux hawk, no doubt.

 Cornrows are known as tight vertical braids for black men.
 Yep, this hairstyle plays a prominent role in African culture.
 Yet, today every guy whose hair is thick and long enough can go for the style.
 What makes the idea so amazing is that it instantly gives a man a very distinctive and hip look.
 Needless to say, it’s a protective hairstyle: it’s super comfortable.